Purpose

 Supporting Paragraphs

-The supporting paragraphs should each outline one of the categories stated in the thesis.
-Each paragraph should have a strong topic sentence that identifies the category that the student will be discussing.
-Then, the rest of the paragraph should explain the characteristics of the category, as well as anything that is related to the category but differs slightly.
-For example, if the paragraph covers a dictatorship, the student might explain that some dictatorships pretend to be a democracy by allowing elections, but that the elections are corrupt or suspect.
+The supporting paragraphs of a classification essay should each focus on one of the categories stated in the thesis.
+Each paragraph should have a strong topic sentence that identifies the category being discussed.
+The rest of the paragraph should explain the characteristics of the category in detail, providing specific examples and, if necessary, noting any variations or subcategories.
+For instance, if a paragraph covers dictatorships, the student might explain that some dictatorships present themselves as democracies by holding elections, but these elections are often corrupt or manipulated.

-These examples may or may not need to be supported by research.
-As a result, it is important to read the assignment criteria to determine what the professor or instructor expects in regard to using sources.
-If sources are required, make sure to use credible sources of information such as university or government websites, books, or peer-reviewed academic articles.
+These examples may or may not need to be supported by research, depending on the assignment criteria.
+It is crucial to read the assignment guidelines carefully to determine what the instructor expects in terms of using sources.
+If sources are required, students should use credible and authoritative sources of information, such as academic books, peer-reviewed journal articles, or reputable websites.
+Proper citation of sources is essential to avoid plagiarism and to support the essay’s arguments with evidence.

 Conclusion